ahsparrow/navplot2/README.md

 Generates a PDF NOTAM briefing.

-The app can be used standalone via the navplot.py script, or via a Heroku scheduler to store data in MongoDB Atlas database for use by the ASSelect app.
+The app can be used standalone via the navplot.py script, or via a Heroku scheduler to store files in Dropbox for use by the ASSelect app.

 ## Development

-### MongoDB
+### Dropbox

-1. Create a database "notam" with a collection "notams"
-2. Add user "navplot"
-3. Create a Realm app "Navplot" with function getnotam
+1. Create a Dropbox app

-        exports = function(name) {
-            var collection = context.services.get("mongodb-atlas").db("notam").collection("notams");
-            return collection.findOne({ name: name}).then((doc) => {
-              return doc;
-            });
-        };

-4. Set API Key authentication for the Realm app
-5. Update the ASSelect app with both the App ID and the API Key
+2. Use dropbox/get\_refresh\_token.py to generate the OAuth2 refresh token

 ### Heroku